Concordium/concordium.github.io/source/shared/smart-contracts/tutorials/piggy-bank/testing.rst

       todo!("Implement")
    }

-As mentioned above, we test the initialization by calling the function ``piggy_init`` directly.
+As mentioned above, you test the initialization by calling the function ``piggy_init`` directly.
-To construct its argument for, we use |InitContextTest|_, which provides a placeholder for the context.
+To construct its argument for, you use |InitContextTest|_ which provides a placeholder for the context.

 .. code-block:: rust